humanbydefinition/code.textmode.art/api/classes/Textmodifier.md

 Create a reusable color object compatible with textmode drawing APIs.

-Accepts grayscale, RGB, RGBA, hex string values as arguments, and single characters that resolve to their encoded glyph color.
+Accepts grayscale, RGB, RGBA, and hex string values as arguments.
 Returned [TextmodeColor](TextmodeColor.md) instances can be passed to [background](#background), [char](#char), [charColor](#charcolor), [cellColor](#cellcolor), and more.